 Banbury Conservatives were pleased to stand with local residents in continuing to fight for the reinstatement of obstetric-led maternity services at the Horton General Hospital at a meeting of the Horton Health Overview and Scrutiny Committee (HHOSC) today.

-In August 2016 Oxfordshire University Hospitals NHS Foundation Trust (OUHFT) downgraded the Horton’s maternity provision to a midwife-led only unit without consultation.
-Since then Banburyshire residents, the Keep the Horton General group (KTHG) and local politicians have displayed a united front campaigning for the restoration of a fully-functioning obstetric-led maternity department in Banbury.
+In August 2016 Oxfordshire University Hospitals NHS Foundation Trust (OUHFT) downgraded the Horton’s maternity provision to a midwife-led only unit, without consultation.
+Since then Banburyshire residents, the Keep the Horton General group (KTHG) and local politicians have displayed a united front campaigning for the restoration of a fully functioning obstetric-led maternity department in Banbury.

 Topics covered ranged from the Trust's recruitment efforts to travel times from Banbury to the John Radcliffe in Oxfordshire, the negative impact of service centralisation on patient safety, the growth of the Horton catchment and the personal experiences of expectant and labouring mothers.
 All speakers were unanimous that the Trust and the CCG must reverse their decision to remove obstetric-led maternity provision at the Horton.

-In her own remarks, Victoria Prentis made clear that local people the residents remain extremely concerned about the continuation of the downgrade.
+In her own remarks, Victoria Prentis made clear that local people remain extremely concerned about the continuation of the downgrade.
 She also anonymously shared the personal stories of brave mothers who had contacted her with their experiences.
 "We remain anxious about the future of maternity and frightened about the safety of mothers and babies.
 Patient safety has got to be our top priority.
 We have been told repeatedly that without sufficient consultants, the obstetrics unit cannot reopen.
 The Training Dean made that very clear to me when we met in November.
 Efforts, our efforts, to help with recruitment were ignored by the Trust for two years.
 They continue to recruit for a post that doesn’t exist."

 Councillor Eddie Reeves, Conservative County Councillor for Calthorpe spoke at the meeting.
-He said afterwards: “The Horton Hospital sits right at the heart of the division I represent.
+He said afterwards: “The Horton Hospital sits right at the heart of the Division I represent.
 It is very welcome that the Trust has confirmed the future of A&E and 24-hour paediatric services in Banbury but the reinstatement of obstetric-led maternity needs to follow suit.
 Patient safety, particularly that of mothers and babies must be the priority.
 The geography from Banbury to Oxford remains unchanged.
 The JR is simply far too far.

 Throughout the course of the day, the Committee heard many personal testimonies from mothers describing difficult and traumatic birthing experiences.
 The CCG and Trust need to listen to the qualitative evidence of mothers’ experiences and make decisions on future service provision with patient care at the heart.”